Small Business Websites – What’s in it for me?

 Forget yourself as the business owner and think of yourself as a consumer.
 How do you find a business for the first time?

 a) Drive around the streets of your town looking at signs and hoping that you find what you are looking for?

-b) Pull out the biggest book in your house (normally the Yellow Pages) and leaf through to the area that you need and hope that you choose a trustworthy and reliable business?
+b) Pull out the local phone book (if you still get one) and leaf through to the area that you need and hope that you choose a trustworthy and reliable business?

 c) Search online for your required business, check out their website with accompanying list of services and products along with testimonials from satisfied customers.

 If you are a web-savvy member of today’s world, I’m guessing that your answer will be (c).

 Of course, phone books and Local Directories all have their online homes now and this will generally feature at the top of most search results.
 One downside to relying on them for advertising is that, without a website, all potential customers will see is your name, address, and contact information.
 They don’t include any detail on your business background, services, or past work and this is where your business website comes into its own.

 After building a solid client base, Barbie’s Hair and Nails has expanded its services in order to build and grow their business.
 Using traditional methods (i.e., the phone book), Barbie’s will potentially need to wait a full year to add the new services to their advertisements.
 Until then, the only way to find out about the new offerings is by visiting the store, traditional media advertising or via “word of mouth.”
 With a website, Barbie’s can send out the message straight away, with no wait time.
 They could even announce the changes through an e-newsletter that website visitors have previously subscribed to.